giraffe-fsharp/Giraffe/samples/SampleApp/README.md

 This is a small sample app which only contains some basics:

-- Routing.
+- Routing
-- Cookie authentication.
+- Cookie authentication
-- Error handling.
+- Error handling
 - Razor pages
+- File uploads
+- Model binding
-- Integration Testing.
+- Integration Testing